kabeera1007/port1/README.md

 # Port1

-This project is a portfolio website showcasing the skills and projects of a Data Expert Kuldeep Parmar, a data expert.
+This project is a portfolio website showcasing the skills and projects of a Kuldeep Parmar, a data expert.
 Below is a comprehensive guide to the functionalities, structure, and steps to recreate this website.

 Website is live at (www.kuldeepparmar.com)

 ## Functions and Why This Website is Amazing for Beginners